Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Conclusions

 We have presented a new symbolic regression algorithm, built from the ground up to make use of the highly restrictive constraint that we have in the physical sciences that our equations must have balanced units.
 The heart of the algorithm is an embedding that generates a sequence of mathematical symbols while cumulatively keeping track of their physical units.
 We adopt the very successful deep reinforcement learning strategy of \citet{PetersenDSR}, which we use to train our RNN to not only produce accurate expressions but physically sound ones by making it learn local units constraints.

+The algorithm was benchmarked and compared to 17 other baseline symbolic regression approaches on 120 cases from the Feynman Lectures on Physics and other textbooks.
+The results demonstrated the usefulness of constraints arising from dimensional analysis compared to \citet{PetersenDSR}, a purely reinforcement learning based baseline approach.
+In addition our approach achieved state-of-the-art leading performances in the presence of even minimal levels of noise (exceeding 0.1\%) and showing consistent performances up to $10 \%$ noise levels.

 The algorithm was applied to several test cases from astrophysics.
-The first was a simple search for the energy of a particle in Special Relativity (Section~\ref{subsec:case_relativity}), which our algorithm was easily able to find, yet is a problem that the standard \cite{PetersenDSR} code fails on.
+The first was a simple search for the energy of a particle in Special Relativity (Section~\ref{subsec:case_relativity}), which our algorithm was able to find, yet is a problem that the standard \cite{PetersenDSR} code fails on.
 The second test case applied the algorithm to the famous Hubble diagram of supernovae of type Ia.
 While the form of the Hubble parameter $H(z)$ in standard $\Lambda$CDM cosmology was indeed recovered, the algorithm finds that other simpler solutions fit the supernova data (in isolation) better.
 This result is consistent with the findings of \citet{Exhaustive_SR}.
 Another test examined a relatively complicated function in galactic dynamics, where we searched for the functional form of the radial action coordinate in an isochrone stellar potential model.
+This is an equation that neither the \citet{PetersenDSR} nor the \citet{AIFeynman2} methods are able to find.
 Although our algorithm initially fails in this test, we managed to recover the correct equation by first splitting the dataset using the additive separability criterion as implemented by \citet{AIFeynman}.
-No algorithm other than \PhySO\ was able to recover this equation.

 These tests have demonstrated the applicability of the algorithm to model data of the real world as well as to derive non-obvious analytic expressions for properties of perfect mathematical models of physical systems.
 Although we realise that the physical laws potentially discovered by our method will depend on data range, choice of priors, etc, this is a step toward a full agnostic method for connecting observational data to theory.
 Future contributions in this research program will extend the algorithm to allow for differential and integral operators, potentially permitting the solution of ordinary and partial differential equations with physical units constraints.
-However, our primary goal will be to use the new machinery to discover as yet unknown physical relationships from the state-of-the-art large surveys that the community has at its disposal.
+However, our primary goal will be to use the new machinery to discover as yet unknown physical relationships from the state-of-the-art large surveys that the astrophysical community has at its disposal.